raymondwcs/firebase/README.md

-# Google Firebase - A Tutorial
+# Google Firebase - A Quick Tutorial
+This tutorial outlines the steps of deploying a simple web app to Google Firebase

+## Step 1